 The next biggest cost is the time it will take to seal all the entry points the mice were using to enter your home.
 This cost will also vary depending on the amount of repair that is required and the cost of materials.

 The exterminator will estimate the number of mice so he can set out enough traps.
 Different companies will use different types of materials.
-Some companies use bait stations.
+Some companies use bait stations, like the one below.

 The follow-up service will typically include the following items: